 “I can’t wait until I grow up so I can work on the South Manchurian Railway, Onii-chan**.
 Then it’ll be you defending us in the name of the Emperor and me helping the Empire grow,” Minoru had declared, obviously quite pleased with himself.
 Tetsuya was proud of Minoru and amazed that he was so level-headed for a middle school kid.

 Suddenly, Tetsuya heard the crunch of footsteps coming up the ravine behind their position.
 He instinctively sat up and brought his rifle to his shoulder before Sergeant Takahashi reached out and pushed the barrel toward the ground.

 “It’s just the Lieutenant, you idiot.
 Calm down before you hurt somebody,” Takahashi scolded.

-“As you were, Sergeant,” Lieutenant Suemori responded, pulling out his field glasses.
+“As you were, Sergeant,” Lieutenant Kawamoto responded, pulling out his field glasses.
 “Are all the men ready?
 It’s almost time.”
 He raised the field glasses to his eyes and peered through the darkness in the direction of the SMR railway tracks.

 “Yes, Lieutenant sir,” Sergeant Takahashi replied.
 “The platoon is deployed in skirmish line along the embankment and ready to advance on your orders.”

 “Very good, Sergeant Takahashi.”
 The Lieutenant took out his pocket watch to check the time.
 “Pass the word along the line that the men should take cover and keep their heads down.
-They’ll know shortly when they should advance,” Lieutenant Suemori said, somewhat cryptically.
+They’ll know shortly when they should advance,” Lieutenant Kawamoto said, somewhat cryptically.